webpack/webpack/examples/code-splitted-require.context-amd/README.md

   !*** ../require.context/templates sync ^\.\/.*$ ***!
   \**************************************************/
 /*! no static exports found */
-/*! all exports used */
-/*!
-ModuleConcatenation bailout: Module is not an ECMAScript module */ /***/ (function(module, exports, __webpack_require__) {
+/***/ (function(module, exports, __webpack_require__) {

 var map = {